 1.2 At least 80% of program students complete program/degree requirements within 12 months (150% of the program length)

 1.3 Eighty percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion

 1.4 The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%

-Goal 2: The program will produce well prepared registered dietitians who obtain employment in diverse, dietetics-related positions in the Gulf Coast region and beyond.
+Goal 2: The program will produce well prepared registered dietitians who obtain employment in emerging, dietetics-related positions in the Gulf Coast region and beyond.

-2.1 Within one year of program completion, at least twenty-five percent of graduates will be employed in a diverse, dietetics related position.
+2.1 Within one year of program completion, at least twenty-five percent of graduates will be employed in an emerging, dietetics related position

 2.2 Eighty percent of employers will rate graduates as “3” or greater on a five point Likert scale as being entry-level prepared